 Exercise Overview

 In this exercise, you’ll learn how to use the Line Command to draw straight lines.
-You’ll be introduced to how the Command Line works and how to use keystrokes to specify the distance and angle for each line in order to draw the shape shown above.
+You’ll be introduced to how the Command Line works and how to use keystrokes to specify the distance and angle for each line to draw the shape shown above.

 Getting Started